Online UTI Treatment in Florida: Antibiotics When Appropriate

 How a Bidwell visit works

 3. Receive a decision.
 If you're a candidate for treatment, the prescription is sent to your chosen pharmacy.
-If you're not — for example, your symptoms suggest a complicated infection or you describe a red flag — the APRN explains why and refers you to in-person care.
+If you're not — for example, your symptoms suggest a complicated infection or you describe a red flag — the clinician explains why and refers you to in-person care.

 4. Pick up your antibiotic.
 Most antibiotics for uncomplicated UTI are inexpensive generics.